Johnryder23/VASP_workshop/docs/GPU_calulation.md

 Lets go onto the node and monitor the GPUs in real time with the `nvidia-smi` command line utility.

-???+ question "why is the PID from `nvidia-smi` different to that printed in output file?"
+???+ note "why is the PID from `nvidia-smi` different to that printed in output file?"

     notice that the PIDs listed by 'nvidia-smi' are different than those listed at the top of the job_*.out file.
 Why is this?
 Recall we started VASP with the following `srun` command:
     ```